 – University of British Columbia – International Dental Degree Completion Program

 – University of Toronto – International Dentist Advanced Placement Program (IDAPP)

 – University of Manitoba – International Dentist Degree Program

-– University of Western – Internationally Trained Dentists (ITD) Program
+– University of Western Ontario – Internationally Trained Dentists (ITD) Program

 Canadian universities are incredibly competitive when it comes to this route due to the limited amount of dental programs in Canada, especially compared to other job fields.
 So when applying for a bridging program, besides having a relatively high score on the AFK exam, you must also write an essay and have a resume of extracurriculars that show you’re a well-rounded candidate.